In BriefBuilder, user roles determine which actions and information are accessible within the software. Roles are assigned at two levels:

 (1) Requirements manager

-This is a role with maximum permissions.
-It is typically assigned to the person who is responsible for the model set-up and the overall requirements management process.
+This role comes with maximum permissions and is typically assigned to the person responsible for the model setup and overall requirements management.

 Permissions: